dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner-customization.md

 ## Config the Pre-built UIs

 The built-in UI of `BarcodeScanner` is composed of `BarcodeScannerView` and `BarcodeResultView`.
 By default, regardless of the scanning mode, `BarcodeScanner` only displays the `CameraView` to ensure the essential workflow can proceed.
-Other UI components can be shown or hidden manually through configuration.
+Other UI components can be shown or hidden manually through `barcodeScannerConfig`.
 Let's break down these two Views:

 ### BarcodeScannerView